SageAgastya/Linear-Regression-using-SGD/README.md

 Note:
-Instead of taking one training example at a time, we can consider several mini batches inside the training set.
+Instead of taking one training example at a time, we can consider several mini-batches inside the training set.